IntegerMan/AIObservabilityAndEvaluationWorkshop/README.md

 ### Azure Cloud Resources (Optional)

-While this workshop can be run using local models via Ollama, using advanced cloud-based models will provide more accurate evaluations and better overall performance.
-We recommend setting up an Azure OpenAI resource if you have access to one.
+Aside from the Azure Content Safety portion, all workshop contents can be run using local models via Ollama, using advanced cloud-based models will provide more accurate evaluations and better overall performance.

+We recommend setting up an Azure OpenAI resource if you have access to one and setting up identity authentication to make things easier for you and to enable safety evaluators.

 > [!NOTE]
 > Azure resources may have an associated cost, including per-use costs with the base model LLMs.
 Monitor your usage and set up budget alerts if necessary.